notandy82/project-portfolio-2/README.md

    - Function with the largest signature take 0 arguments while the median is 0.
    - Largest function has 10 statements in it while the median is 4.
    - The most complex function has a cyclomatic complexity value of 19 while the median is 1.
+### Bug Fixes
+- Following the addition and testing of an exit button, it was discovered that while the scores of a new game would be set to zero, further points would be added to the score of the last game which would then be displayed.
+Attempts to fix this were unsuccessful, so the scoring system was removed and built again.

 ## Deployment